 Final Research Report.
 Any recipient of an award under this solicitation will be expected to submit a final research report.
-Additional information on the final research report requirement for the solicitation is posted on the Research, Development, and Evaluation Grant Award Requirements section on NIJ's website.
-The Final Research Report will undergo review for public archive on the NCJRS Web site.
+Additional information on the final research report requirement can be found on the Research, Development, and Evaluation Grant Award Requirements page on the NIJ website.
+The Final Research Report will undergo review for public archive on the National Criminal Justice Reference Service (NCJRS).